 Curriculum Breadth and Versatility

 Penn's cross-disciplinary approach echoes the nature of biotechnology, an interdisciplinary field contributed to by biology, biochemistry, chemical engineering, bioengineering, computer and information science and plant science.
 The Biotechnology Program exposes students to the broad range of biotechnology, giving them both the skills and knowledge they need to assume leadership in the pharmaceutical and biotechnology industries.
-As a student, you can:
+Students can:

-- Tailor your studies to your existing or future career in
+- Tailor their studies to an existing or future career in

 biotechnology.
-Each student selects one of three parallel tracks--1)
+Each student selects one of three parallel tracks--

-first track emphasizes molecular biology.
+first track emphasizes molecular biology with a research component for elective courses.
 The biomedical technologies

 track focuses on clinical issues such as biomaterial, tissue engineering,

 and imaging.
-The engineering track stresses bioprocess engineering
+The biopharmaceutical track stresses bioprocess engineering

 and drug discovery, which is central to pharmaceutical industry.